konoa13/Video-editing-website/README.md

+Konopka Visuals — Portfolio Website
+Project Overview
+This is a personal portfolio website for Adam Konopka, a freelance video editor and content creator.
+The site is designed to attract YouTube creators and businesses looking for professional video editing services.

+Target Audience

+YouTube content creators
+Small businesses needing promotional video content Anyone looking for a freelance video editor

+Content Strategy
+The site answers one key question for every visitor Can this editor help my channel grow?
+It does this by showing:

+A showreel so visitors see the quality immediately Before & after examples so they understand the transformation Real client reviews from channels with real subscriber counts Clear pricing so there's no guessing
+A simple contact form so reaching out is easy

 PART 1: CONTENT (Answer ALL questions)

 1. What is your full name as you want it displayed professionally?
 Adam Konopka